 America is known to have a lot of lakes.
 Many of the 240 freshwater lakes in the United States were formed by glacial processes during the last Ice Age.
-These lakes are filled with marine life and many wildlife, such as gray wolves, moose, and Canadian lynxes.
+These lakes are filled with marine life and their shores host much wildlife, such as gray wolves, moose, and Canadian lynxes.

-It’s no shocker that Americans love water sports and activities.
-Since there are so many water activities loved by Americans, a lot of these lakes get visited frequently.
-While a lot of them are great spots for swimming, fishing, kayaking, boating, and waterboarding, there are several lakes that are marked as danger zones.
+Americans love water sports and activities, so a lot of these lakes get visited frequently.
+While a lot of them are great spots for swimming, fishing, kayaking, boating, and paddle boarding, there are several lakes that are marked as danger zones.

 Here are 5 of the deadliest lakes in the country.